About Glossary of Terms in Composites

 Glass Transition Temperature (Tg)

-The approximate midpoint of the temperature rang over which the glass transition takes place; glass and silica fiber exhibit a phase change at approximately 955°C (1750°F) and carbon/graphite fibers at 2205°C to 2760°C (4000°F to 5000°F).
+The approximate midpoint of the temperature range over which the glass transition takes place; glass and silica fiber exhibit a phase change at approximately 955°C (1750°F) and carbon/graphite fibers at 2205°C to 2760°C (4000°F to 5000°F).
 The temperature at which increased molecular mobility results in significant changes in the properties of a cured resin system.
 Also, the inflection point on a plot of modulus versus temperature.
 The measured value of Tg depends to some extent on the method of test.

 A group of carbon fibers which have a carbon content of about 99% and also have high modulus values.
 This term is used interchangeably with "carbon fibers" throughout the industry.